 Department of Robotics & Artificial Intelligence

 The Department of Robotics & Artificial Intelligence was established in September 2011 as Pakistan’s first academic initiative in the field of Robotics and Artificial Intelligence.
 Mainly focused towards postgraduate studies and research in the cutting edge areas of Robotics, Mechatronics, Machine Intelligence, Control Systems, Machine Vision and Industrial Automation, the department offers Masters and PhD degrees in the field of Robotics and Intelligent Machine Engineering (RIME).
-The department houses dedicated laboratories of Robotics and Intelligent Systems Engineering (RISE), Machine Vision, UAVs / Aerial Robotics, Control Systems, Industrial Automation, Electronics, Embedded Systems and Computer Aided Engineering whereas it is supported by the Manufacturing Resource Center (MRC), Rapid Prototyping (RP) lab and Computer Numerical Control (CNC) lab etc which facilitate mechanical fabrication of indigenously designed robot prototypes at SMME.
-These laboratories comprise equipment both for research as well as teaching purposes including mobile and humanoid robots, robotic arms of various types, stereo vision camera systems, robot designing kits, advanced microcontroller instrumentation, human brain computer interface equipment, remote piloted helicopters, pneumatic / hydraulic workstations, PCB precision prototyping facilities as well as various models for experimentation into non-linear and adaptive control systems.
-These enable the student to get maximum practical exposure to modern day robotic technology at par with similar graduate programs in other leading international universities.
+The department houses dedicated laboratories of Robotics and Intelligent Systems Engineering (RISE), Machine Vision, UAVs / Aerial Robotics, Control Systems, Industrial Automation, Electronics, Embedded Systems and Computer Aided Engineering.
+It is also supported by the Manufacturing Resource Center (MRC), Rapid Prototyping (RP) lab and Computer Numerical Control (CNC) lab etc which facilitate mechanical fabrication of indigenously designed robot prototypes at SMME.
+These laboratories provide equipment both for research and teaching purposes including mobile and humanoid robots, robotic arms of various types, stereo vision camera systems, robot designing kits, advanced microcontroller instrumentation, human brain computer interface equipment, remote piloted helicopters, pneumatic / hydraulic workstations, PCB precision prototyping facilities as well as various models for experimentation into non-linear and adaptive control systems.
+These enable the students to get maximum practical exposure to modern day robotic technology at par with similar graduate programs in other leading international universities.
 The department is home to highly qualified faculty from leading universities of Japan, USA, UK and France.

 Head of Department Message